EHB-MCT/assignment-2-CarysaPeeters/docs/README.md

-  CREDITS.md: the authors that contributed and the tools that were used in this project PROGRESS.md: a day by day documentation of what I have worked on CHANGELOG.md: documentation of the changes and updates
+  CREDITS.md: the authors that contributed and the tools that were used in this project PROGRESS.md: a day by day documentation of what I have worked on CHANGELOG.md: documentation of the changes and updates STARTUP.md: steps on how to use the application

 ## Data flow